 - Press soil gently around the base of the plant.

 12. Feed your plants and they will reward you.
 Plants use nutrients from the soil as they grow, so replenishing the nutrients ensures your roses grow to their full potential.
 Select a fertiliser specially blended for your plants like Tui Rose Food, which contains high levels of potassium to promote large, vibrant, healthy blooms and added iron to deepen colour.
 Feed roses planted in pots and containers with Tui NovaTec Flower & Rose fertiliser.

 13. Feed in spring and summer, when they are actively growing.
 Well watered, well nourished roses will have a better chance of keeping insect pests and diseases at bay.

 14. The weather, weeds, pest insects and diseases can all impact on the success of your roses.
 Protect your roses from the elements with layers of Tui Mulch & Feed, to help keep their roots moist.

 15. Keep the area around your roses weed free.

 - For best results, regularly apply sheep pellets to condition soil and feed plants.

-- When planting, if there is a graft on your plant, ensure it is above the soil level.
+- When planting, if there is a graft on your plant, ensure it is below or at the soil level.